 West Coast Gardening

 West Coast Seeds : Locally-grown untreated and non-GMO seeds for organic vegetables, herbs and flowers, with an expanding section on coastal gardening information and tips.
 See their new Dr. Bonnie Henry Pollinator Blend with proceeds going to Food Banks Canada.
-For those outside of BC, Dr. Bonnie Henry is the Provincial Health Officer whose leadership on issues related to Covid-19, has made her an inspirational touchpoint over the past year and a regional and national hero. http://www.westcoastseeds.com
+For those outside of BC, Dr. Bonnie Henry is the Provincial Health Officer whose leadership on issues related to Covid-19, has made her an inspirational touchpoint over the past year and a half, and a regional and national hero.
+West Coast Seeds has also expanded and has useful accessories and gifts that are worth checking out. http://www.westcoastseeds.com

 City Farmer : Located at Maple and 6th Avenue on the Arbutus Greenway, the City Farmer offers worm composters and garden composters, rain barrels, skills workshops and other essentials for the green revolution.
 Check out this site for workshops and composting guidelines. http://www.cityfarmer.info/category/compost/